cirosantilli/linux-kernel-module-cheat/README.md

          [<ffffffff810a41d1>] rcu_check_callbacks+0x871/0x880
          [<ffffffff810a799f>] update_process_times+0x2f/0x60

-    Is it harmless, or does it change timings considerably.
+    in which the boot appears to hang for a considerable time.

--   Confirm that the kernel enters at `0x1000000`.
+-   Confirm that the kernel enters at `0x1000000`, or where it enters.
+Once we have this, we can exclude what comes before in the BIOS.

 ## Table of contents